AugurProject/augur-core/README.md

 ### To do:
 	# min max categorical events - so max-min/numOutcomes is interval between outcome
 	# implement categorical in consensus fun + augur.se.
+	# event description chars limit
+	# what if a scalar has a .5 actual value outcome
+		# I suggest the null outcome be either scalarmin-1 or max+1
+	# what happens if a .5 disputed outcome in general?
+	# Disputed: If any of a Market’s Decisions attain ‘Disputed’ status, the Market attains the
+Disputed status.
+No one can buy or sell until the Dispute is resolved
+	# Audited: If a Market remained in a Disputed state and became audited, the Market
+would enter this state.
+Shares can be sold (redeemed) but the payoff formula is slightly more complicated (see Appendix III).
+Buying is also disabled (for simplicity and consistency).
+	# if no agreement on any outcome <65% or whatever confidence, then do over next voting period, if that fails then it goes to audit vote (where people "vote" with their cash)
+	# market listing fee
+	# VoteCoins cannot be simultaneously spent (transferred) and used to vote (need to fix this)
+	# fee to ask a question rises if voter participation (rep reported) falls, if it's really high, the fee is lowered
+	# market creator has no additional fee besides liquidity if <=200 states
+	# refund left over initial liquidity in market - half to market creator, other half to voters
+	# *unless* it's a scaled decision, refund all initial liquidity left overto market creator
+	# rest of money available in market + the additional trading fees divy up amongst reporters and market creator
+	# for final .5 outcomes take shares bought and divide the money up amongst them equally (should be .50 each)

 ### Scalability optimizations (hopefully these become an issue!):
 	# randomized voter selection? - first x events expiring vote on in one ballot - random selection, then another ballot (V presentation on a similar strat.)